 Machine learning models are excellent tools for uncovering complex relationships hidden in the data, and for providing highly accurate predictions.
 However, if you need to extrapolate beyond the reach of the currently available data or more specific inferences with respect to the impact of a particular variable, then machine learning models on their own might not be very effective.

-Hence the need for hybrid modeling approach– take advanced machine learning models and combine them with traditional modeling techniques like Generalized Linear Models (GLM) or Generalized Additive Models (GAM), which are currently in wide use by banks in pricing.
+Hence the need for hybrid financial risk modeling approach– take advanced machine learning models and combine them with traditional modeling techniques like Generalized Linear Models (GLM) or Generalized Additive Models (GAM), which are currently in wide use by banks in pricing.